drxuno/IEEELatAm2026MagLev/README.md

 14. Observer pole position can be changed in line 60 of `MagLevInit2.m` (a Kalman Filter can be designed by uncommenting line 59 and commenting line 60).
 15. Run `MagLevInit2.m`
 16. Depending on desired reference signal, in `QuarcQ8MaglevControlObservadorv02.slx` change:
-   a.
-Step references.
+   - Step references.
        - *From File* block: Use `MagLevExpmat2.mat` as input file
        - *To File* block: Use `MagLevExpmatResults.mat` as output file, or choose any other name
        - Stop time: Change to 283.28
-   b.
-Sin reference
+   - Sin reference
        - *From File* block: Use `MagLevExpSin.mat` as input file
        - *To File* block: Use `MagLevExpSinResults.mat` as output file, or choose any other name to save the signals from the experiment
        - Stop time: Change to 95.184